Line Overlap and Self-Shielding of Molecular Hydrogen in Galaxies: Modeling Molecular Hydrogen on Galactic Scales

 We parametrize the 91.2--111~nm interstellar radiation field and the dust-to-gas ratio in our "fixed ISM" simulations in units of their values in the Milky Way so that $\U=1$ and $\D=1$ corresponds to the Milky Way ISM, $\U=10$ and $\D=0.5$ corresponds to the ISM conditions with 10 times higher radiation field and half the Milky Way dust-to-gas ratio, etc.

 The complete description of the numerical model for formation of molecular hydrogen is presented in the Appendix of GK11.
-Here we only list the changes to that model that we use in this paper. \begin{enumerate} \item The self-shielding factor for molecular hydrogen $S_\H2$ is determined from Equation (\ref{eq:lofac}) above rather than from Equation (A11) of GK11. \item Cooling and heating of the gas is modeled with more physically realistic cooling and heating functions of \citet{ng:gh12}. \end{enumerate}
+The only changes to that model that we use in this paper are (i) cooling and heating of the gas are modeled with more physically realistic cooling and heating functions of \citet{ng:gh12}, and, most importantly, (ii) the self-shielding factor for molecular hydrogen $S_\H2$ is determined from Equation (\ref{eq:lofac}) above rather than from Equation (A11) of GK11, which, by using a power-law approximation to the self-shielding factor,